 The strip shown above shows Ken Reid's original artwork for his final Nervs story,(given to me years ago by an IPC group editor) which appeared in the final issue of the first series of Smash! before the IPC revamp of the following week.
 The incoming IPC management hated the vulgarity of The Nervs and allegedly an internal memo was circulated within the company instructing that the strip be canceled and never reprinted in their new wave of comics (Whizzer & Chips, Cor!! etc).

 Short-sightedly, IPC dropped their prize asset by not giving Ken any work on the revised Smash! or on their new humour comics Whizzer and Chips and Cor!!
 An example of how some editors will even treat their top talent in a shabby manner, dismissing reader's favourites just because of an editor's personal preference.
-Ken Reid later found new work at IPC, drawing Sub for the new Scorcher weekly and Faceache for Jet (amongst other things), but I always felt that IPC's more conservative attitude visibly diluted Ken's IPC work, compared to his Odhams heyday.
+Ken Reid later found new work a year later drawing Sub for IPC's new Scorcher weekly and Faceache for Jet (amongst other things), but I always felt that IPC's more conservative attitude visibly diluted Ken's IPC work, compared to his Odhams heyday.
 (Even so, he still produced some fantastic work, including some great creations for horror pin ups on the back of Shiver & Shake for example.)

 So the pages above show not only the end of The Nervs (and without a doubt the most gruesome end for a children's comics character with Fatty swallowing raw sewage) they also mark the end of the short but memorable run of Odhams' "Power Comics".
 I've blown up some of the panels so you can see the detail of Ken Reid's work.
 You'll notice that he penciled in the lettering himself for letterer David Gould to follow over.
 You'll also see some of the "white out" where mistakes have been corrected.